-- Individuals (adults or children ≥6 months) who are at high risk for influenza and its complications because of underlying medical conditions and who are receiving regular medical care for conditions including tuberculosis, chronic renal disease and metabolic disorders such as inherited metabolic disorders and mitochondrial disorders. - Residents of old-age homes, chronic care and rehabilitation institutions. - Persons aged 6 months to ≤18 years on long-term aspirin therapy and who therefore might be at risk for experiencing Reye syndrome after influenza virus infection. - Individuals who are morbidly obese (body mass index ≥40 kg/m2). - Adults and children who are family contacts of individuals at high risk of severe influenza. - Any persons wishing to minimise the risk of influenza acquisition, especially in workplace settings where large-scale absenteeism could cause significant economic losses.
+- Residents of old-age homes, chronic care and rehabilitation institutions. - Persons aged 6 months to ≤18 years on long-term aspirin therapy and who therefore might be at risk for experiencing Reye syndrome after influenza virus infection. - Individuals who are morbidly obese (body mass index \geq 40 kg/m2). - Adults and children who are family contacts of individuals at high risk of severe influenza. - Any persons wishing to minimise the risk of influenza acquisition, especially in workplace settings where large-scale absenteeism could cause significant economic losses or in specific workplace settings such as industries working with live poultry that may lead to exposure to avian influenza.